Mathe172/NewCommands/README.md

 # NewCommands
 ##Description
 The primary intention of this Minecraft modification was to improve the performance and flexibility of the command system.
 After a few months of work, this is the first working version.
 Although a lot of the commands are still missing, nearly all of the core functionality is here, of which we will list the most important ones (for examples see below):

+###For end users
 * FULL backwards-compatibility (well almost... some things are interpreted that wouldn't have been before) - the syntax was just extended, not altered
 * Commands in command blocks are asynchronously precompiled to greatly improve the performance of high frequency command block contraptions
 * Everything can be used everywhere and more than once: Even inside selctors it is possible to write commands and the result can also be labeled for multiple usages later in the command
+* Tab completion works everywhere and automatically: Everything the engine understands can be completed (and additionaly abbreviations (see below for examples)), no matter how complex the command is, and all this with minimal to no effort.
+The completion engine even understands NBT-Tags and helps completing them.

+###For developers
 * The parsing is handled by a central unit to which arbitrary ways of parsing the command can be added - from simple Integers to fully customized parsers
 * Commands and selectors can easily be added using an intuitive chaining syntax, using predefined building blocks or completely new ones (as mentioned in the point above).
 It is also possible to register completely custom ones that would be too complex for this syntax, as it is the case with the Entity selector (since it requires dynamic parameter names for the `score_<name>` parameters)
-* Tab completion works everywhere and automatically: Everything the engine understands can be completed (and additionaly abbreviations (see below for examples)), no matter how complex the command is, and all this with minimal to no effort.
-The completion engine even understands NBT-Tags and helps completing them.
-It is also processed asynchronously (except some thread-critical sections acquiring data from the main thread)
+* Tab completion is also processed asynchronously (except some thread-critical sections acquiring data from the main thread)
 * Extremely modular: There is no difference between commands and other types (except that one is called by default) meaning they can be used everywhere interchangeably.
+It would for example be possible to parse the complete command (except the name) using a custom parser
+* Everything is loaded at runtime: Command-, selector-, type- (...) registration is always possible, even at runtime

 ##MCP and Minecraft version
 NewCommands is built on Minecraft 1.8 using MCP 9.10.

 To try it out, just copy the files from the `bin`-folder into the jar and launch

-To compile use both `Common/src/` and `Client/src/`/`Server/src/`, delete the unused files from `net/minecraft/command`, a list of the ones to keep can be found [here](https://github.com/Mathe172/NewCommands/blob/master/Classes%20to%20keep.txt)
+To compile, delete the unused files from `net/minecraft/command`, a list of the ones to keep can be found [here](https://github.com/Mathe172/NewCommands/blob/master/Classes%20to%20keep.txt).
+AFTERWARDS copy both `Common/src/` and `Client/src/`/`Server/src/` into the source.

 **Note**: As of now, MCP contains two bugs preventing direct use of the reobfuscated code (described [here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-tools/1260561-toolkit-mod-coder-pack-mcp?comment=3271) and [here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-tools/1260561-toolkit-mod-coder-pack-mcp?comment=3272)) - direct execution using the `startclient.bat` files is still possible